-- Play area with associated seating and sensory planting. - New native hedgerow planting for structure within the space and link together

-• Extend the existing wooded character to the south-west through the planting of
+- Swathe of informal grassland framed by a range of ornamental trees. - Play area with associated seating and sensory planting. - New native hedgerow planting for structure within the space and link together existing habitats. - Extend the existing wooded character to the south-west through the planting of native trees.

-- A structured, robust but organic built with a stepped build line. - A mixture of semi-detached and terraced with some detached. - 2 storey dwellings with limited 2.5 storey at junction with primary road. - Parking located alongside dwellings served from street/private drives to the - Buildings orientated consistently, following the curvature of the green space. - Medium continuity with parking and garages set between properties. - Generally back to front roof scape with gables facing plot frontage - Incorporate swift-bricks into architectural detailing.
+- A structured, robust but organic built with a stepped build line. - A mixture of semi-detached and terraced with some detached. - 2 storey dwellings with limited 2.5 storey at junction with primary road. - Parking located alongside dwellings served from street/private drives to the front of house. - Variable build line with buildings stepping in and out at regular intervals. - Buildings orientated consistently, following the curvature of the green space. - Medium continuity with parking and garages set between properties. - Generally back to front roof scape with gables facing plot frontage - $\bullet \quad Incorporate \, swift-bricks \, into \, architectural \, detailing.$